xYossaf/DekuBot/README.md

 * General server utils such as having a welcome message
 * Creating feeds for the new posts on a subreddit
-* Works as a music bot by playing yotube links
+* Works as a music bot by playing youtube links
 * Tracking new releases of manga as they are released on [Mangastream](http://mangastream.com/)
 * Creating custom commands
 * A whole bunch of other stuff yo